Probing Three-Dimensional Magnetic Fields: II -- An Interpretable Convolutional Neural Network: Results

 \subsection{Observational prediction}

 For the observational tests, our target is the nearby L1478 cloud.
 We utilized $^{13}$CO spectral line from a previous study \cite{2021ApJ...908...76L}.
 The data has a beam resolution of 38" and was regrid to a pixel resolution of 10", while achieving a velocity resolution of 0.3 km s$^{-1}$.
+The 1D velocity dispersion $\sigma_v$ of the $^{13}$CO line was reported within the range of $0.40-0.70~{\rm km~s^{-1}}$ \citep{2021ApJ...908...76L}.
+Assuming an isotropic velocity dispersion in 3D and uniform temperature of 10 K (corresponding to an isothermal sound speed of $c_s\sim0.187~{\rm km ~s^{-1}}$, see \citealt{HLS21}), we find the sonic Mach number M$_s=\sqrt{3}\sigma_v/c_s$ ranges from 3.69 to 6.45, falling into the parameter regimes in our numerical simulations.
 With these refined data, we applied our adeptly trained CNN model to the $^{13}$CO channel map, aiming to predict the key 3D magnetic field parameters, denoted as $\phi^{\rm CNN},~\gamma^{\rm CNN},~{\rm M}_A^{\rm CNN}$.

 For the purpose of validating the results yielded through our CNN application, we engaged in a comparative analysis with POS magnetic field orientations as predicted through Planck 353 GHz polarization data.
 The data harnessed for this comparative process was drawn from the third Public Data Release (DR3), provided by Planck's High-Frequency Instrument \citep{2020A&A...641A...3P}.
 The POS magnetic field orientation was inferred from Stokes parameters $Q$ and $U$ converted to IAU convention from HEALPix using the equation: $\phi^{\rm Planck} = \frac{1}{2}\tan^{-1}(-U,Q) + \pi/2$.
 To enhance the signal-to-noise ratio, we smoothed the Stokes parameter maps from an angular resolution of 5$'$ to 10$'$ using a Gaussian kernel.